STAY AND EXPLORE:

-Parks to choose from: Bennane Shore at Girvan Crofthead , Ayr Sandylands, Saltcoats
+Parks to choose from: Bennane Shore, Girvan Crofthead , Ayr Sandylands, Saltcoats

 Sundrum Castle, Ayr Turnberry Holiday Park, Turnberry Vewfield Manor Leisure Park, Kilwinning

 DUMFRIES AND GALLOWAY: The South West.
-Mooorland and lovely coast along the Solway Firth with its small vllages and lovely beaches.
+Mooorland and farmland and the Solway Firth with small vllages and lovely beaches.

-Inland the Galloway Forest Park is a must-visit.
+And the Galloway Forest Park, a must-visit. place

-Places to visit; the gardens at Wlenwhan, Logan, Dunskey, Threave and Castle Kennedy; Glenluce Abbey.
-Whithorn, the birthplace of Christianity in Scotland; Glenluce Abbey; Caerlaverock and Threave Castles
+Places to visit; the gardens at Glenwhan, Logan, Dunskey, Threave and Castle Kennedy; Glenluce Abbey.
+Whithorn, birthplace of Christianity in Scotland; Glenluce Abbey; Caerlaverock and Threave Castles

 Parks to chooe from: